mariobox/mariosanchez.org/content/post/ayw.md

 ---
-title: "Anything You Want"
+title: Anything You Want
-slug: eyw
+description: Derek Sivers tells you everything he knows about business
 date: 2016-05-02
 ---